-- 1. Summarize the costing concepts and their role in decision making - 2.
+- 1. Summarize the CO Noting concepts and their role in decision making - 2.
 Infer the project management concepts and their various aspects in selection - 3.
-Interpret costing concepts with project execution - 4.
-Develop knowledge of costing techniques in service sector and various budgetary control techniques - 5.
-Illustrate with quantitative techniques in cost management
+Interpret CO Noting concepts with project execution

-- 1. Understand the costing concepts and their role in decision making - 2.
+- 1. Understand the CO Noting concepts and their role in decision making - 2.
 Understand the project management concepts and their various aspects in selection 57 - 3.
-Interpret costing concepts with project execution - 4.
-Gain knowledge of costing techniques in service sector and various budgetary control techniques - 5.
-Become familiar with quantitative techniques in cost management
+Interpret CO Noting concepts with project execution - 4.
+Gain knowledge of CO Noting techniques in service sector and various budgetary controltechniques - 5.
+Become familiar with quantitative techniques in CO Not management